aldjemy/aldjemy/README.rst

 You can add your own field types to map django types to sqlalchemy ones with ``ALDJEMY_DATA_TYPES`` settings parameter.
 Parameter must be a ``dict``, key is result of ``field.get_internal_type()``, value must be a one arg function.
-You can get idea from ``aldjemy.types``.
+You can get idea from ``aldjemy.table``.

 Also it is possible to extend/override list of supported SQLALCHEMY engines using ``ALDJEMY_ENGINES`` settings parameter.